Huawei/eSDK_K8S_Plugin/design-proposals/helm-deployment/helmDeploymentRequirements.md

 #### Requirement Analysis

 - Host eSDK container images over image repository
+    - **Users will only need to use the container images from the public repository and need not clone and build the images**
+    - With every eSDK release the respective container images should be built and pushed to the image repository
-    - Only support Huawei image repository (Internal)
+    - Only support Huawei image repository
-    - Images should be made public.
+    - Images should be made public

 - Helm/Chart package will be placed in eSDK public repository.
-Users can clone the same and use for deployments.
+    - **Users can clone the same and use for deployments.**
 - Support for Helm features like:
     - Install
     - Upgrade
     - Rollback
-    - Uninstall
+    - Delete
 - Support configuration management using Helm
 - High availability controller plugin support (leader election)
     - In this release no support for HA of controller plugin.
     - The design for the same will be proposed in a different design document.
 - Secret configuration management of backend storage
-    - Currently the username and password are sensitive information for storage backend and are visible in plain text.
-    - They will be made available to the controller and node plugins using the Secrets resource of Kubernetes.
+    - Currently the  the controller and node plugins using the Secrets resource of Kubernetes.
     - Use Helm for secret create and update
 - Based on the Kubernetes version, configure standard sidecars for controller + node plugin.
     - Make sidecar configurable based on Kubernetes version